gattock/jelly-book.github.io/README.md

 In case of incompressible fluid, we know that $$ \rho=\textrm{cost.}  $$ This leads directly to
 $$  \nabla \cdot ( \rho \vec u(x,y) )= f(x,y) $$
+that intuitively means that the divergence of the velocity field is given only by how much fluid is "generated-absorbed" in that point.

+--VIDEO WITH CHEMICALS REACTIONS AND COMPOUNDS DENSITIES VARIATIONS--